Digitalist-Open-Cloud/Helm-Chart-Wordpress/README.md

 ## Documentation

-Simple documentation of values etc generated with helm-docs.
+Simple documentation of values etc generated with helm-docs in chart directory.